Torch Cay, Exuma

-Torch Cay is a privately owned island located east of Little Exuma at the southernmost point of the Exuma island chain.
-This member's only private island is 707 acres in size, making it the largest private island in the Bahamas.
-Torch Cay derives its name from the white torch tree (Amyris elemifera) and found amongst the land’s rare and lush vegetation.
-The island is home to Torch Cay Airport, the only known airport on a private island worldwide where you can land and clear customs with an ultra-long-range or heavy private jet.
+Torch Cay is a privately owned island located east of Little Exuma at the southern end of the Exuma island chain in the Bahamas.
+The island covers approximately 707 acres (286 hectares), making it the largest private island in the country.
+Its name derives from the white torch tree (Amyris elemifera), which grows among the island's native vegetation.

+Torch Cay is home to Torch Cay Airport, a private airstrip that allows international arrivals and customs clearance for private aircraft, including long-range and heavy jets.